nmala001/Logs_Analysis/README.md

 - SQL Statements  such as SELECT, Joins, Aggregate functions, Joins and Views were used to perform the tasks.

--This Project replicates the internal reporting site for the news paper article to know the interest of the user
+- This Project replicates the internal reporting site for the news paper article to know the interest of the user

 - The database has the server logs and newspaper articles of the site.